glossoverse/kalahim/Kalahim.md

     be.PRED-PRS-3sn scare-PTCP  SUB meet-PST-1pl
     'It scares me that we will meet.'

+**Adverbial clauses** are introduced by a variety of adverbial subordinating conjunctions.

-**Relative clauses** are introduced by *ki* with non-subject pronouns, and by zero if the pronoun is the subject of the relative clause.
-The pronoun in the clause is in the case and position if would be if the clause were independent.
+**Relative clauses** are introduced by *ki* and a resumptive pronoun is used.
+The resumptive pronoun in the relative clause is in the case and position it would be if the clause were independent.
+A nominative resumptive pronoun is generally omitted.
+If the antecedent is the object of the main clause and the subject of the relative close, *ki* and the subject pronoun are omitted and the antecedent is in the nominative case.

+*Lonum ki voinalo korashalo.*

+    lonu-m  ki  voin-a-lo     korash-a-lo
+    boy-PL  REL play-PRS-3sm  be.happy-PRS-3sm
+    'The boy who plays is happy.'

-*Nem korashalo mol noirgahalo lonu voinalo.*
+*Nem korashielo mol noirgahielo lonu voinielo.*

-    nem       korash-a-lo     mol   noirgah-a-lo  lonu    voin-a-lo
+    nem       korash-ie-lo    mol   noirgah-ie-lo lonu    voin-ie-lo
-    yesterday be.hapy-PRS-3sm GRND  see-PRS-3sm   boy.NOM play-PRS-3sm
+    yesterday be.hapy-PST-3sm GRND  see-PST-3sm   boy.NOM play-PST-3sm
     'Yesterday he rejoiced in seeing the boy who was playing.'

-Cf. with the content clause *Nem korashalo mol noirgahalo nai lonu voinalo* 'Yesterday he rejoiced in seeing that the boy was playing.'
+Cf. with the object complement clause *Nem korashielo mol noirgahielo nai lonu voinielo* 'Yesterday he rejoiced in seeing that the boy was playing.'

 *Firkiniego catieru ki noirgahieni laholu.*

     firkin-ie-go  catie-ru        ki  noirgah-ie-ni lah-olu
-    speak-PST-1s  person-INST:SG  SUB see-PST-2s    3sn-ACC:SG
+    speak-PST-1s  person-INST:SG  REL see-PST-2s    3sn-ACC:SG
     'I spoke with the person you saw.'

 *Noirgahiego catiel ki firkinieni lahur.*

     noirgah-ie-go catie-l       ki  firkin-ie-ni  lah-ur
-    see-PST-1s    person-ACC:SG SUB speak-PST-2s  3sn-INST:SG
+    see-PST-1s    person-ACC:SG REL speak-PST-2s  3sn-INST:SG
     'I saw the person you spoke to.'

 # Glossed examples